 - Polyunsaturated fatty acids – 12.329 g

-Now that you know what kind of nutrition almonds provide, let’s take a look at the ways in which this superfood can benefit your health.
+Let’s take a look at the ways in which this superfood can benefit your health:

 Health benefit #1: Almonds may help lower LDL cholesterol